stormpath/stormpath.github.io/source/console/product-guide/index.markdown

 * Download your own API keys from Stormpath admin console, this will minimize the risk of compromising the keys by transferring them through an insecure channel.
 * Set proper privileges on the API keys file (can be read only by the owner of the keys) in the OS.
-* Rotate API keys on a regular basis. **Note:** You must update the applications using the API keys to use the new ones.
+* Rotate API keys on a regular basis.
 * Minimize API key transfers.
 * If API key transfer is mandatory, encrypt the key.

+{% docs note %}
+You must update the applications using the API keys to use the new ones.
+{% enddocs %}

 The following is a command line example of how to compress an apiKey file using tar and gzip and encrypt it using openssl: